-In January, NAR released its Aspiring Home Buyers Profile, offering a wealth of great insight into the consumer preferences of those who do not own a home.
-Like NAR’s just-released 2019 Profile of Real Estate Firms, real estate professionals can take a lot of helpful information from the Aspiring Home Buyers Profile.
+NAR’s Aspiring Home Buyers Profile offers a wealth of great insight into the consumer preferences of those who do not own a home.
+Like NAR’s 2019 Profile of Real Estate Firms, real estate professionals can take a lot of helpful information from the Aspiring Home Buyers Profile.

 The entire profile is worth a full review for anyone looking to better understand today’s prospective home buyers, but we’ve put together what we think are the three most significant findings along with our perspective on how they can inform your strategy for engaging with them.